All across America, the media landscape is changing at a furious pace.

 Almost all of these new sites are still repeating the approach of traditional newspapers – exclusively publishing their own material via old methods and then competing against others who do the same.
 It’s basically the same old approach in new packaging.

 That makes little sense for modern news consumers, who have access to a wide variety of sources, literally at their fingertips.
 It’s hard to stay on top of it all.
-Social media like Facebook attempt to bring these sources together, however if a news feed is not accessed during the time a particular post makes its way down the page, it can easily be missed.
+Social media like Facebook attempt to bring these sources together, however if a news feed is not accessed during the time a particular post makes its way down the page, a story can easily be missed.
 Independently checking each and every news site — the Delaware Gazette, ThisWeek News, WDLR, even the Columbus Dispatch and the city’s television stations — can be a time-consuming task.
 Add to the number of area residents on Twitter, and Instagram, and Pinterest, and Snapchat, and other sites and… well, you get the picture.

 It seems to us that there’s got to be a better way.
 There’s got to be a way to emphasize local in the middle of all of this.

-One innovative model has recently emerged in a handful of urban settings which combines curation of news, independent reporting, collection of publicly posted items, and more.
-For the first time we know of, this approach was attempted in a small to mid-sized community through our site called 1812Blockhouse in Mansfield and Richland County.
+One innovative model has recently emerged which combines independent reporting, curated news, social media posts, and more.
+This approach was first attempted in a small to mid-sized community through another Total|Local Media site, 1812Blockhouse, in Mansfield and Richland County.
 1812Blockhouse launched in September of 2016.
-Because of its success, we are bringing that energy to central Ohio through the very site you are looking at.

 Thomas Palmer, Publisher, 1808Delaware